-Few psychology terms stir up confusion like the word psychopath.
-Even though it’s commonly used to describe someone who has a mental illness, psychopath is not an official diagnosis.
+Few psychology terms stir up confusion like “psychopath.”
+Even though it’s commonly (though incorrectly) used to describe someone who has a mental health condition, “psychopath” is not an official diagnosis.
 Instead, it’s an informal term often used for a condition called antisocial personality disorder (ASPD).

-The true definition of a psychopath in psychiatry is antisocial personality disorder (ASPD), explains Dr. Prakash Masand, a psychiatrist and the founder of the Centers of Psychiatric Excellence.
-ASPD describes an individual who shows patterns of manipulation and violation to others.
+The true definition of a psychopath in psychiatry refers to someone with ASPD, explains Dr. Prakash Masand, a psychiatrist and co-founder of the Centers of Psychiatric Excellence.
+ASPD describes a condition marked by patterns of manipulation tactics and violation of others.

-Masand says the one thing that can be confusing about ASPD are the words “anti-social.”
+Masand says one thing that can be confusing about ASPD is the phrase “antisocial.”

-Since the term psychopath is not an official diagnosis, experts refer to the signs described under ASPD.
-According to Masand, some of the more common signs to be aware of include:
+Since the term “psychopath” is not an official diagnosis, experts refer to the signs described under ASPD.
+According to Masand, some of the more

 - disregarding or violating the rights of others